| TLP Tactical

 capabilities, mission planning and tasking capabilities, and conceptual

+and doctrinal initiatives.
 TLP is based at Florennes Air Force Base

 in Belgium and consist of three operational branches - Academic Branch,